Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 ### Bonus
 If you want to go the extra mile, you can also investigate some of the following:
+- Implementing a service for authentication and authorization (e.g. using Spring Security connected to Keycloak)
 - Implementing a monitoring solution for the services (e.g. Prometheus and Grafana)
 - Implementing a logging solution for the services (e.g. ELK stack)
 - Dockerizing the services, and setting up a CI/CD pipeline to deploy the services to a Kubernetes cluster